 Population and economic growth, increasing car ownership and a growing expectation of mobility and convenience are key contributors to the regional demand for travel.
 Over the past 20 years, the number of trips on New Zealand's state highways has grown 66% (Figure 5).
-The long term trend is for people to make more trips, more often, over longer distances.
+While the short term trend has slowed since 2005, the long term trend is for people to make more trips, more often, over longer distances.